Chreece/BTHomeV2-ESP32-example/README.md

 # BTHomeV2-ESP32-example
 An example BTHome v2 example with a presence and a count sensor

+// Notice it's curently under development it doesn't work for more than 1 byte number states \\

 This is an example for a DIY BTHome v2 sensor.

 The original code is from: https://github.com/TheDigital1/ESP32_BTHome